getzola/zola/docs/content/documentation/content/syntax-highlighting.md

 </pre>
 ```

-Zola can output a css file for a theme in the `static` directory using the `highlighting_themes_css` option.
+Zola can output a css file for a theme in the `static` directory using the `highlight_themes_css` option.

 ```toml
 highlight_themes_css = [